siteorigin/siteorigin-corp/readme.txt

 == Changelog ==

+= 1.19.8 - 14 September 2022 =
+* WooCommerce: Disabled default styles using an array.

 = 1.19.7 - 27 August 2022 =
 * Updated post sticky label to display in the Post Loop Widget, Archives, and search results.